Km21g/ADB-toolkit/README.md

-please add the directory of the .db file in tables to the subforms
+please add the directory of the .db file in tables folder to the subforms

 the directory needs to be changed in the save method in each:-